08 March 2017

 BER Program Manager

 Los Alamos National Laboratory

-This research was funded by the Gordon and Betty Moore Foundation ‘Simulations from the Interactions between Climate, Forests, and Land Use in the Amazon Basin: Modeling and Mitigating Large Scale Savannization’ project and the NASA LBADMIP project (# NNX09AL52G).
+This research was funded by the Gordon and Betty Moore Foundation "Simulations from the Interactions Between Climate, Forests, and Land Use in the Amazon Basin: Modeling and Mitigating Large Scale Savannization" project and the NASA LBADMIP project (# NNX09AL52G).
 N.R.C. acknowledges the Plant Functional Biology and Climate Change Cluster at the University of Technology Sydney, the National Aeronautics and Space Administration (NASA) LBA investigation CD-32, the National Science Foundation’s Partnerships for International Research and Education (PIRE) (#OISE-0730305).
-B.O.C. and J.W. were funded in part by the US DOE (BER) NGEE-Tropics project to LANL and by the Next-Generation Ecosystem Experiment (NGEE-Tropics) project from the US DOE, Office of Science, Office of Biological and Environmental Research and through contract #DESC00112704 to Brookhaven National Laboratory, respectively.
+B.O.C. and J.W. were funded in part by the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, through the Next-Generation Ecosystem Experiments (NGEE)–Tropics project to Los Alamos National Laboratory and by the NGEE-Tropics project through contract #DESC00112704 to Brookhaven National Laboratory, respectively.

 Restrepo-Coupe, N. et al. "Do dynamic global vegetation models capture the seasonality of carbon fluxes in the Amazon basin?
 A data-model intercomparison."
 Global Change Biology 23(1), 191–208 (2017).
 [DOI:10.1111/gcb.13442]